Clicketyclick/SimpleImageGallery/README.md

 # Simple Image Gallery

-List and display images by folder showing metadata like EXIF and IPTC.
+List and display images by folder showing metadata like EXIF and IPTC from images.

-All functionallity is build in PHP on top of a SQLite database.
+All functionallity is build in PHP, JavaScript and SQL on top of a SQLite database.

 This is heavyly inspired by [Single File PHP Gallery](https://sye.dk/sfpg/), but build from scratch.
 _Single File PHP Gallery_ is a nice out-of-the-box gallery app.
-But has it's issues with handling larger collection of images.
+But has it's issues with handling larger collection of images (YES!
+I'm impatient).

-My own collection holds more than 58,000 images in 3,800 directories (or ~228GB).
+My own collection holds more than 89,000 images in 1,700 directories (or >~ 630GB).
 And I do NOT want to load that onto a webserver!

-## Pros and cons
+## Pros and cons of **Simple Image Gallery**

 Pros | cons
 ---|---